-Field Sobriety Test in a Chicago Drunk Driving Case
+Field Sobriety Tests in Chicago Drunk Driving Cases

-Here's a common scenario: You are in your automobile, and you have either been pulled over for a possible traffic or vehicle equipment violation, or you were with your vehicle, and while parked, you have been approached by police intent on finding out what you are up to, or whether you "need assistance."
-The Officer then asks you if you had been drinking, and indicates to you that he smells the odor of alcohol; or the Officer asks you if you had been smoking anything, and then indicates that he smells the odor of marijuana coming from your car.
+Here's a common scenario: You are in your automobile and you have been pulled over for either a possible traffic or vehicle equipment violation.
+Or perhaps you weren’t even caught driving, but you were parked or maybe standing outside your car and you have now been approached by police intent on finding out what you are up to or whether you "need assistance."
+The police officer then asks you if you’ve been drinking and indicates to you that he smells the odor of alcohol.
+Or maybe the Officer asks you if you have been smoking anything, and then indicates that he smells the odor of marijuana coming from your car or person.

 History of DUI Field Tests (FSTs)

 The history and the use of certain tests by Police to detect drunk drivers goes back generations.
-At first, these tests were invented by officers in the field and were not uniformly executed.
+At first, these tests were invented by police officers in the field and were not uniformly executed.
 The tests were meant to divide one's attention, and poor performance meant that one was possibly intoxicated and subject to arrest and prosecution.
-Among some of the old tests were: counting backwards from one random number, say, 84 to another number, such as 71; reciting a portion of the alphabet without singing; touching one's tip of the finger to one's tip of the nose; picking up coins (pick up the dime, pick up the penny, etc.) and, of course, the one leg stand and the walking heel to toe tests.
+Some of the old tests included: counting backwards from one random number like “84” to another number such as “71”; reciting a portion of the alphabet without singing; touching the tip of the finger to one's tip of the nose; picking up coins (pick up the dime, pick up the penny, etc.) and of course, the one leg stand and the walking heel to toe tests.
 After some time, it became clear that the tests needed to be made consistent across the board for everyone, with the same set of directions, and the same decision points for the officers to key in on.

 Purpose of DUI Field Sobriety Testing in Chicago